 Parents, class teachers and teaching assistants are all involved in identifying children's learning needs.
-All teachers regularly talk to the parents of the children they teach and keep them informed about any concerns.
+All teachers regularly communicate any concerns they might have to the parents of the children they teach.
 Concerns may also be raised at termly pupil progress meetings when teachers and senior leaders sit together and identify children whose progress is not as anticipated.

-Initially, the teacher will use their knowledge of the child to change something about the child's learning opportunities in order to see whether the child begins to make better progress.
+Initially, the teacher will use their knowledge of the child to make changes to their learning opportunities/environment, in order to see whether better progress can be made.
 Often, this will solve the problem and no further action will be required.

-Some children, however, need something which is 'different from or additional to' the opportunities offered to all children in the class.
+Some children, however, need something which is 'different from or additional to' the provision offered to the rest of the class.
 These children are often identified according to the latest Suffolk documentation which gives clear guidance as to when children have additional needs.
-With their parents' permission, these children are discussed with the SENCO.
+With their parents' permission, these children are then discussed with the SENCO.
 If the SENCO and teacher together think there is an additional need, the parent is invited to a meeting and arrangements are made for initial, class-based, assessments.
 This is the first part of the Assess-Plan-Do-Review cycle, as set out in the SEND Code of Practice.